 Income Tax rates

 After personal allowances are calculated, the amount of Income Tax payable depends on the level of income, the type of income and the Income Tax rates.
-The Income Tax rates for 2018-19 and 2017-18 are as follows:
+The Income Tax rates for 2019-20 and 2018-19 are as follows:

-For basic rate taxpayers the first £1,000 interest on savings income will be tax-free.
-For higher rate taxpayers the tax-free personal savings allowance will be £500.
+For basic rate taxpayers the first £1,000 interest on savings income is tax-free.
+For higher rate taxpayers the tax-free personal savings allowance is £500.
 Anyone earning over £150,000 will not benefit from the personal savings allowance.

 The High Income Child Benefit charge applies to taxpayers whose income exceeds £50,000 in a tax year and who are in receipt of Child Benefit.
 The charge either reduces or removes the financial benefit of receiving Child Benefit.
 Where both partners have an income that exceeds £50,000, the charge applies only to the partner with the highest income.